Travel Trailer and Tow Vehicle Dynamics

 If a vehicle’s suspension needs upgrading it’s being overloaded.
 Suspension changes require serious expertise.
 Not buying airbags on eBay.

-Caravan and tow vehicle dynamics – tow-ball weight
+Travel Trailer and tow vehicle dynamics – tow-ball weight

 Weight distributing hitches